Yair-lahad/Echo-State-Network/README.md

 # Echo-State-Network
-Echo State Recurrent Neural Network (ESN)
+Echo State Recurrent Neural Network (ESN) is a type of reservoir computer